Lincoln County License Hearing Guide

 -

-What Happens If You Miss the Deadline: If you miss the 30-day deadline, your license will be automatically suspended.
-There are very few exceptions to this rule, so it's critical to act quickly.
-Missing this deadline could mean a significant period without driving privileges.
+What happens if you miss the deadline: If you fail to request an ALS hearing within the 30-day deadline, your driver's license will be automatically suspended.
+There are very few exceptions to this rule, so it is imperative to act quickly.

 Automatic License Suspension